Toloka/docs/en/guide/concepts/advanced-features-button.md

 # Add a button

 If you have multiple response buttons, you can add another one.
-For example, in the "Photos of product and price tag" task, you can add the response option "There is a different store at this address".
+For example, in the “Photos of product and price tag” task, you can add the response option “There is a different store at this address”.

-Let's add a new button to the "Photos of product and price tag" task template, in which the Toloker will need to upload several photos and write a comment.
+Let's add a new button to the “Photos of product and price tag” task template, in which the Toloker will need to upload several photos and write a comment.

 #### What does it look like?